tundish/blathnaid/app/tale.rst

 Jack urgently needed to find the Master of Smiths, so he was out again early to see his friend Fell.

-He in his turn had been eager to check the third set of markings.
+He in his turn had been eager to check the trivet and its third set of markings.
 After applying some paste, and rubbing with a cloth, he could make out its meaning.
 "This one reads 'Cognition'", he declared.

 Then Fell took up his story of Ingomer.